 In the face of a misplaced understanding, it has become apparent to those who have

 sustained the illness that struggle is real and sometimes too great to bear.
-It is therefore important for people to know about it so as not to add more on the struggles this people endure on a daily basis.
+It is therefore important for people to know about it so as not to add more to the struggles these people endure on a daily basis.

 Bipolarity is a mental disorder marked by alternating periods of elation and depression.
 It is a serious mental illness.
 People who have it go through unusual mood changes.
 They go from very happy, “up,” and active to very sad and hopeless, “down,” and inactive, and then back again.
 They often have normal moods in between.
 The up feeling is called mania.
 The down feeling is depression.

 The causes of bipolar disorder aren’t always clear.
 It runs in families.
 Abnormal brain structure and function may also play a role.

 Bipolar disorder often starts in a person’s late teen or early adult years.
 But children and adults can have bipolar disorder too.
 The illness usually lasts a lifetime.

 If you think you may have it, tell your health care provider.
 A medical checkup can rule out other illnesses that might cause your mood changes.

 If not treated, bipolar disorder can lead to damaged relationships, poor job or school performance, and even suicide.
 However, there are effective treatments to control symptoms: medicine and talk therapy.
 A combination usually works best.